hpe-dev-incubator/hpe-dev-portal/content/blog/ways-to-interact-with-kubernetes-clusters-managed-by-hpe-ezmeral-container-platform.md

 ## HPE Kubectl Plugin
 If you want to use kubectl remotely, you must first install the kubectl-plugin to get the session ID to access HPE Ezmeral.
 To install the kubectl-hpecp plugin, you can run the following command.
 The HPE kubectl plugin is required to establish the tenant’s authenticated kubectl requests.
 Therefore, if you want to use kubectl remotely as a tenant user, you must first install the HPE kubectl plugin (kubectl-hpecp) to get an HPE ECP authentication token (a session ID), fetch the kubconfig manifest file, and then interact with the managed K8s clusters.

 To install the kubectl-hpecp plugin, first fetch the plugin from the WebUI.
 Log in as a tenant user, and click on Download HPE Kubectl Plugin (as shown in the picture below) and download the plugin and installation instructions according to your target operating system.
-The following codes are executed in Linux environment.
+Note: the following code is all executed in a Linux environment.

 | Screenshot      | Description |
 | ----------- | ----------- |
 | ![](https://github.com/helloezmeral/cdn/raw/main/K8s-Tenant-03.png)      | You can download the required binary here as well.  |

 ### Installation of ```kubectl``` and ```kubectl-hpecp```
-#### Step 1: Make sure you have ```kubectl``` install.
+#### Step 1: Make sure you have ```kubectl``` installed.
 ```bash
 # Download the latest version of kubectl
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"